 KODA is a network of mainly primary school level rural teachers preparing for their first assignments as teachers.
 They aim to create a youth-based peer support and training community to increase the personal and vocational capacity of youth (20-24) during their university training years by supplementing formal education with practical and supportive skill development.
 Ultimately, KODA’s goal is for these young teachers to have the personal and vocational skills to be changemakers and leaders in rural communities, working with children and youth to maximize their potential and empower them for their future.

 Founded in 2016, KODA has quickly been able to establish themselves as a leader in a very unique and niche space of youth development among teacher candidates, piloting their program in 3 universities to date: Izmir-Ege University, Samsun-19 Mayis University, and Mus-Alparslan University.
 To date, 70 student teachers attend the program.
 According to initial assessments, the program achieved its goal of increasing the job readiness of student teachers.
 Establishing connections to other peers as well as experienced educators have not only increased the vocational success but also self-confidence, social capital, and other core life skills, leading KODA to realize that their programs are very valuable spaces for youth development.

-EMpower’s 1st grant to KODA will develop vocational and core youth development skills of 100 young rural school teachers in training with a particular focus on youth studying at Dicle University (Diyarbakir) in the Southeast of Turkey-among the most disadvantaged regions in Turkey.
+EMpower’s second grant to KODA is developing vocational and core youth development skills of 400 young rural school teachers in training, with a particular focus on underserved youth studying at Anatolian state universities in 8 cities (and 8-10 primary schools) across Turkey.